microsoft/knossos-ksc/doc/Glossary.md

 An extension of ANF where every variable has exactly one use.
 Useful for functional AD and beyond (see https://tminka.github.io/papers/acmll2019/, and https://github.com/microsoft/knossos-ksc/issues/377

+### OtOs: Optimized for time or space

+Many functions have a choice of space or time efficient implementations, which might be named `foo$Ot` or `foo$Os`.
+It's the optimizer's job to choose between them.
+[OneNote](https://microsoft.sharepoint.com/teams/KnossoswasCoconut/_layouts/OneNote.aspx?id=%2Fteams%2FKnossoswasCoconut%2FShared%20Documents%2FKnossos&wd=target%28Introduction.one%7C5B8BBD78-8DBB-4260-89A9-79396A29CB75%2FSpace%20vs%20time%20%24Os%20and%20%24Ot%7C2EDADD99-C3B1-45F6-9CBE-CCBAE18C2068%2F%29)

+### IDTW: If that didn't work

+On a list of tasks, links increasingly desparate alternatives.

 ### General concepts from related work

  * CSE: Common subexpression elimination